onflow/cadence-lang.org/docs/language/contract-updatability.md

   struct Foo {
   }
   ```
+  - Otherwise, types that used to conform to an interface would no longer conform to that interface, which would lead
+    to type safety issues at runtime.

 ### Updating Members
 Similar to contracts, these composite declarations: structs, resources, and interfaces also can have fields and